mostafayousry589/Bank-Churn/README.md

 # Bank-Churn
-### A report to analyze the data of the departed and remaining customers in a bank to take the appropriate decision.
+### Power bi report to analyze the data of the exited and remaining customers in a bank to take the appropriate decision.